hege0110/academic-kickstart/content/post/software-quickstart-papers.md

 preview = false
 +++

+These are a few of papers that helped me the most when I was trying to understand "what is a computer" and "what they can and cannot do".
+Understanding the philosophy in the minds of the engineers who designed these systems contextualizes how the systems were built and their limitations.

 ## Worse is Better
 http://www.mit.edu/~6.033/papers/Worse_is_Better.pdf
 This philosophy serves as the backbone for software engineering.
 It’s more of a high level discussion than a technical paper per se but gets you into the software mindset.
 Every software engineer I've met knows this philosophy.